-Our MSc ambassadors share their journey from applying to WBS, to what happens when you actually get here.
+Our MSc ambassadors share their student journey, from applying to WBS to what happens when you arrive.

 Deekshitha Reddy, MSc International Business

 While shortlisting universities based on their reputation, course content, and ranking their business courses, Warwick Business School (WBS) definitely stood out to me.
 The range of interesting modules within the MSc International Business course really appealed and influenced my decision to apply.
 I applied to WBS in mid-February along with all the required documentation and I received an unconditional offer letter within three weeks of submitting my application, which I was overjoyed about.

 On accepting my offer, I was required to pay the deposit fee to confirm my place and after this I submitted my accommodation preferences and received confirmation of my allocated accommodation in July.
 The next important step in my journey to WBS was completing my visa application, and fifteen days after attending my interview I was set to begin my next adventure at WBS.